Board of Directors

-Pat is Chairman of HealthEngine and of the Lux Group.
-He is a Director of Carsales Limited, Isentia Limited and APN Outdoor Limited.
-He was previously a Director of iSelect Limited and iiNet Limited
+Pat is Chairman of HealthEngine and a Director of Carsales Limited and Marley Spoon AG.
+He was previously a Director of Lux Group, Isentia Limited, APN Outdoor Limited, iSelect Limited and iiNet Limited.

 Prior to becoming a non-executive Director, Pat was the Chief Operating Officer and Finance Director of Publishing and Broadcasting Limited (PBL) Media and, prior to that, Nine Entertainment Co.
 During these appointments, he was also Chairman of Ninemsn.